martin-deploy-2/how-i-would-k8s/README.md

 > This section independently builds on top of the original structure of Git repositories, folder tree and process.
 From there, it details particular points, explores an alternative structure, or incorporates extra constraints.

-The structure I presented is agnostic to changes freezes, and the deployment process is not tightly coupled with the release cycle of any specific application.
+The structure I presented is agnostic to changes freezes, and the deployment process is not tightly coupled to the release cycle of any specific application.
 Which applications are deployed in which clusters is determined entirely by the `.spec.source` of the Argo Apps defined in each cluster.
 Deploying different application on different release cycles simple means updating different files at different moments, which shouldn't be so difficult.

 ```plaintext
 🦊 Production